KevinRSX/learning-notes/README.md

 ## Python

 Python notes.
 Taken from *python crash course a hands-on project-based introduction to programming*.
 This one is too messy to read.
 I consider removing it in the future or refactoring(?) it.

-## CS231n

-My additional notes and works on the assignments for Stanford [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/).
-Course notes are available on course web.